bytebase/bytebase.com-old/content/blog/what-is-database-schema.md

 Above is a database schema for a database storing the employee data.
 The database schema is the **most critical** information because it’s the blueprint of how the database data is organized.
 A DBMS can have a database schema with empty data, but not vice versa.
 The database data is meaningless without the database schema.

 Database schema evolves as the business evolves.
-In the next post, we will explain that evoluation process, the database schema change.
+In the next post, we will explain the evolution process, the database schema change.